flowmi-xyz/flowmi-contract/README.md

         return s_profileToFunds[_profileid] % i_goal;
     }
 ```
-Flowmi Follow: a user calls this function with the address of the profile id to follow
+Flowmi Follow: a user calls this function with the address of the profile id to follow.
+If the goal is reached, a raffle is summoned.

 ```
 function flowmiFollow(address _profileid) public payable {